RocketLeagueMapmaking/RL-docs/docs/faq/index.md

 :::
 :::details How do I play custom maps with friends?

-If you play on pc (either on Steam or Epic Games) you can go the [playing maps](../guide/multiplayer/03_playing) page which explains everything on how to play custom maps online with friends.
-If you play on console, you would have to wait until there's an in-game option to play custom maps.
+If you play on PC (either on Steam or Epic Games) you can go the [playing maps](../guide/multiplayer/03_playing) page which explains everything on how to play custom maps online with friends.
+Custom maps currently are not supported on consoles.

 Tags: [multiplayer](../guide/multiplayer/01_multiplayer), [playing](../guide/multiplayer/03_playing)